algolia/docsearch/docs/README.md

 this location, that will redirect anyone visiting it to the page defined in `to`.

-_Note that both those links must be defined as relative to the `site.url` value._
+_Note You must define the links as relative to the `site.url` value._